Anatomy of rocky planets formed by rapid pebble accretion I. How icy pebbles determine the core fraction and FeO contents: Heating and differentiation of planetesimals

-To facilitate comparisons with Vesta data and to differences between Vesta and Ceres, we fix the planetesimal radius to $R=250\,{\rm km}$.
+To facilitate comparisons with Vesta data and to differences between Vesta and Ceres, we fix the planetesimal radius to $R=250\,{\rm km}$ and the background temperature of the protoplanetary disc is set to $T_0=135\,{\rm K}$.
 The radial resolution element is chosen to be $\delta r = 1\,{\rm km}$.
 The initial composition is given in the relative proportions $({\rm Met},{\rm Sil},{\rm Wat}) = (0.38, 0.62, 0.38)$.
 This yields a total water mass fraction of 28\% relative to the sum of metal and silicates.
 The metal material includes here sulfur in FeS and its fraction is therefore larger than the core mass fraction of Earth, which likely contains far less than the solar abundance of sulfur.
 The sum of Met, Sil and Wat forms the primitive MetSilWat material with a density of approximately 2,000 ${\rm kg\,m^{-3}}$.
 We ignore for simplicity the porosity evolution of the planetesimal as well as the possibility that Al is transferred to the first melts and hence concentrated near the surface \citep{Neumann+etal2012,Golabek+etal2014}.

 We start by testing the robustness of the numerical scheme and our treatment of convection in 1-D. In Figure \ref{f:Tmax_t} we show the maximum temperature within the planetesimal as a function of time for a simulation with a dynamical calculation of the Nusselt number Nu and three simulations where Nu is capped at values of $10^3$, $10^4$ and $10^5$, respectively.
 Evolving the planetesimal at an artificially capped Nu allows for a much longer time-step but at the expense of an exaggerated temperature in the interior.
 We therefore opt to run the simulations with a dynamical Nusselt number.
 For the planetesimal case, the dynamical Nusselt number of the water and magma layers is approximately $10^5$, but for larger planets considered in Paper II and Paper III the Nusselt number reaches values 2-3 orders of magnitude larger.